MLB Advanced Media: History

-2K announced that it would not exercise its license to publish a 2015 MLB video game for the Xbox.
-Thus MLBAM developed a game from scratch in one and half years with only a dozen programmers.
-The game however was poorly received by the critics.
+In 2014, 2K announced that it would not exercise its license to publish a 2015 MLB video game for the Xbox.
+Thus, MLBAM developed a game from scratch in one and a half years with only a dozen programmers.
+The game, R.B.I.
+Baseball 14, was poorly received by the critics.

 In February 2015, it was reported that MLBAM was planning to spin off its streaming technology division as an independent company, with investments by MLB and other minority partners.
 MLB-specific properties (such as MLB.com) would remain under league control.
 The formation of the spin-out, known as BAMTech, was approved by the company's board of directors on August 13, 2015.

 On August 4, 2015, the National Hockey League announced a six-year deal with MLBAM for it to take over its digital properties, including its websites, mobile apps, operations and distribution of its digital streaming service NHL GameCenter Live (renamed NHL.tv outside of Canada), and migrating NHL Network to the facilities of MLB Network.
 The deal is worth $600 million over the life of the contract, and also granted the NHL an equity stake of up to 10% in BAMTech.

-As of January 2018, MLBAM has a video game development team of 30+ employees who are working on R.B.I Baseball 18, the R.B.I Baseball franchise was revived by MLBAM in 2014.
+As of January 2018, MLBAM has a video game development team of 30+ employees who are working on R.B.I Baseball 18, the R.B.I.
+Baseball franchise was revived by MLBAM in 2014.
 With R.B.I Baseball 14, 15, 16, and 17, MLBAM had outsourced development to several external development studios and had a small group dedicated to overseeing production and managing publishing duties, that had all changed with R.B.I Baseball 18 when MLBAM decided to move development in-house.
 R.B.I Baseball is a unique product due to the fact that this is "the only instance of a professional sports league producing its own console video game," MLBAM is now a video game developer, producer and publisher as a result.

 In 2017, the company's chief executive, Robert Bowman, was forced out after allegations related to his workplace conduct.